 - Initial start-up cash to people from countries that are particularly relevant in terms of migration

-Reintegration and Emigration Program for Asylum-Seekers in Germany
+Reintegration and Emigration Programme for Asylum-Seekers in Germany

 Dieses Projekt wird aus Mitteln des Asyl-, Migrations- und Integrationsfonds (AMIF) der Europäischen Union, das Bundesministerium des Innern, vertreten durch das Bundesamt für Migration und Flüchtlinge sowie die Bundesländer gefördert und kofinanziert.